tinkercademy-bootcamp/chat-project-harshitkansal1/exercise-6/README.md

 ## Static Linking vs Dynamic Linking

 - What are the differences between static linking and dynamic linking?
+  - Static linking copies the entire library code which is being used in the executable itself, whereas in dynamic linking, shared library code from the system is used.
 - What are the tradeoffs?
 - How do you enable static linking or dynamic linking in your makefile?